What Are Personal Loans?

 Another interest-related consideration is the method the lender uses to compute interest charges, as this could affect your total cost if you decide to prepay your loan.
 The best deal you will get is called simple interest, in which you pay each month the amount of interest that has accrued on your balance since your last payment.

 You’ll want to avoid lenders who charge pre-computed interest.
 This is a procedure in which the entire interest cost for the term of the loan is added directly to your initial loan balance.
 If you pay off your loan at the end of the stated term, there isn’t cost difference between simple interest and pre-computed interest.
-However, if you plan to retire the debt early, the pre-computed interest method will cost you extra money, as explained here.
+However, if you plan to retire the debt early, the pre-computed interest method will cost you extra money.

 Many borrowers consider convenience to be an important factor when choosing a personal loan provider.
 Banks are notoriously slow when it comes to approving personal loans, and usually require the most paperwork.
 You can usually apply online, but if the bank is small, you might have to travel to a branch office to apply.
 Credit unions are perhaps a bit faster and less cumbersome, since you provided some information when you became a member.